Spring Maintenance for Senior Safety

-Tending to gardens, clearing eaves and gutters, and cleaning windows are but a few of the strenuous tasks that are required for home maintenance.
+Tending to gardens, clearing eaves and gutters, and cleaning windows are but a few of the strenuous tasks that are required for spring maintenance.
 These chores are especially worrisome for adults with senior parents living on their own.
-But, if your parent(s) can take these tasks on, they should—performing them has a positive effect on the body and mind.
+But, if your parent(s) can take these tasks on, they should — performing them has a positive effect on the body and mind.

 In many cases, you may find that your parents can safely take on some of their spring maintenance tasks, but not all of them.
-Start off by preparing a checklist of all the tasks to be completed each spring, and then review the list to see what your parent(s) can and can’t do safely.
-This could include:
+Start off by preparing a checklist of all the tasks to be completed each spring and then review the list to see what your parent(s) can and can’t do safely.

 For many seniors, tending to spring maintenance tasks is not feasible.
-Neighbors and family members are often incredibly helpful in assisting these seniors with the more difficult chores that require strenuous physical activity or ones that can be dangerous, such as climbing a ladder to clean out gutters.
+Family members and neighbors are often incredibly helpful in assisting these seniors with the more difficult chores that require strenuous physical activity or ones that can be dangerous, such as climbing a ladder to clean out gutters.

 Hiring a home maintenance service or handyman is also a great, worry-free option to ensure important maintenance is tended to.
-Landscaping materials, such as patio slabs, bricks and flagstone, run the risk of being damaged or dislodged during the winter months, so having a professional inspect and repair possible hazards can help maintain the safety and accessibility of the property, as well as provide peace of mind for seniors and their families.
+Landscaping materials – such as bricks and flagstone – run the risk of being damaged or dislodged during the winter months, so having a professional inspect and repair possible hazards can help maintain the safety and accessibility of the property, as well as provide peace of mind for seniors and their families.

 Unfortunately, it isn’t always an option for an adult child to help their senior parent with spring maintenance.
 Living in a different city, for example, can be a real source of stress and worry.

 How do you know if your parent’s property is well maintained when you’re not there to see it?
 Listen for cues that they may no longer have the interest or fitness to keep up with the demands of home maintenance and ask questions about their ability to perform tasks, including: